module:db

 Perform full text search on the given table, the database implementation may ignore table name completely in case of global text index.

-Query in general is a text string with the format that is supported by the underlying driver, the db module DOES NOT PARSE the query at all if the driver supports full text search, otherwise it behaves like
+Query in general is an object or text string with the format that is supported by the underlying driver, the db module DOES NOT PARSE the query at all.

 selectmethod.A special query property

-qmay be used for generic search in all fields.Without full text search support in the driver this may return nothing or an error.
+qmay be used for generic search in all fields (Elasticsearch)Without full text search support in the driver this may return nothing or an error.

 - Source: